-- Advising the PhD candidate in preparing their doctoral training programme from the - Periodically evaluating the quality of the PhD candidate's research and the progress of their work; - Assessing credit acquisition and validating the programme for the following year (and modifying it if necessary); - Advising the Faculty Board on the PhD student's re-registration.
+- Assessing credit acquisition and validating the programme for the following year (and modifying it if necessary); - Advising the Faculty Board on the PhD student's re-registration.

 §5.
 The Thesis Advisory Committee is appointed by the Faculty Board or the Faculty Committee in order to confirm the passing of the doctoral training, in full or in part, and award the associated credits.
 Successful completion of doctoral training leads to the awarding of a research training certificate, which is worth a total of 60 credits.